Sutrannu/sunday-raceday/index.md

 ## Streamers

 Several racers stream the races.
-Check out [there profiles](streamers), and drop in sometime to experience the madness.
+Check out [their profiles](streamers), and drop in sometime to experience the madness.